Carl Tanzler: Early life

 Many years ago, Carl von Cosel travelled from India to Australia with the intention of proceeding to the South Seas Islands.
 He paused in Australia to collect equipment and suitable boats, and to become acquainted with prevailing weather and sea conditions.
 However, he became interested in engineering and electrical work there, bought property, boats, an organ, an island in the Pacific—so that he was still in Australia at the end of ten years.
 He had just begun to build a trans-ocean flyer when the war broke out and the British military authorities placed him in a concentration camp for 'safe-keeping' along with many officers India and China who were prisoners of war.
 Later he was removed to Trial Bay to a castle-like prison on the cliffs, and there the work in this narrative was accomplished.
 At the end of the war no prisoner was permitted to return to his former residence, but all were shipped to the prisoner's exchange in Holland.
 When Carl von Cosel was released he set out to find his mother from whom he had not heard since the beginning of the war.
 Finding her safe, he remained with her for three years, witnessing the chaos that followed in the wake of the war. ...
 Finally, she suggested that her son return to his sister in the United States ...

 Tanzler's account of Trial Bay Gaol, his secret building of a sailboat, etc., is confirmed by Nyanatiloka Mahathera, who mentions that he planned to escape from the Gaol with "Count Carl von Cosel" in a sailboat, and provides other information about the internment of Germans in Australia during World War I.

 Around 1920, following his return to Germany, Tanzler married Doris Schäfer (1889-1977).
 Together they had two children: Ayesha Tanzler (1922-1998), and Clarista Tanzler (1924-1934), who died of diphtheria.

 Tanzler emigrated to the United States from Germany in 1926, sailing from Rotterdam on February 6, 1926 to Havana, Cuba.
-From Cuba, he settled in Zephyrhills, Florida, where his sister had already emigrated, and was later joined by his wife and two daughters.
+From Cuba, he settled in Zephyrhills, Florida, where his sister had already emigrated, and was later joined by his wife and daughters.
 Leaving his family behind in Zephyrhills in 1927, he took a job as a radiology technician at the U.S. Marine Hospital in Key West, Florida under the name Carl von Cosel.

-During his childhood in Germany, and later while traveling briefly in Genoa, Italy, Tanzler claimed to have been visited by visions of a dead, purported ancestor, Countess Anna Constantia von Cosel, who revealed the face of his true love, an exotic dark-haired woman, to him.
+During his childhood in Germany, and later while traveling briefly in Genoa, Italy, Tanzler claimed to have been visited by visions of a dead, purported ancestor, Countess Anna Constantia von Cosel (1680–1765), who revealed the face of his true love, an exotic dark-haired woman, to him.
+He was convinced these "visions" were messages from Anna Constantia von Brockdorff from the dead.
+He was infatuated with her physical appearance, dark hair, and beauty.
+Because Anna Constantia von Brockdorff was also known as "the Countess of Cozel", he adopted the name Karl Tänzler von Cosel, which he preferred to be called by.